cyberqueenmeg/log4j-bypass/README.md

 Special thanks to @noptrix for adding multithreading support and helping me get this software in the BlackArch repo!

+Special thanks to @christian-taillon for providing his log4j threat hunting repo which I used to get the new regex bypasses!

 This program won an award!
 Thanks to https://github.com/bugbountyhunters for awarding this program 2nd place in their bug bounty tool competition!

-Thank you to all of the defenders who are actively trying to find and patch this vulnerability and who are sharing information and fixes that they have found.
+Thank you to all of the defenders, penetration testers, bug bounty hunters, and threat hunters who are actively trying to find and patch this vulnerability and who are sharing information and fixes that they have found.